valentingol/cliconfig/DOCUMENTATION.md

   styles@dict: {train_loss: red, val_acc: cyan}
 ```

+This will not raises an error with the tag `@dict`.

-Like a sub-config, the dictionary can be accessed with the dot notation like this:
+The dictionary can be accessed with the dot notation like this:
-`config.logging.styles.val_acc` and will return "cyan".
+`config.logging.styles.val_acc` like a sub-config (and will return "cyan" here).

+* "@" is a special character used by the package to identify tags.
+You can't use it
+  in your parameters names if there are not intended to be tags (but you can use it
+  in your values).
+It will raise an error if you try to do so.

+* "dict" and "process_list" are reserved names of config attributes and should not be used
+  as sub-configs or parameters names.
+If you try to do so, you will not able to access
+  them via dots (`config.<something>`).

 ## Processing